A Single Index Approach to Integrated Species Distribution Modeling for Fisheries Abundance Data: Application to scallop abundance data

-Figure \ref{fig:catch efficiency} presents the estimated catch efficiency functions produced by both the four-parameter logistic and semiparametric spline-based siISDMs.
+Next, the top row of Figure \ref{fig:scallop_kappa_CEFs} presents the estimated index of true species abundance i.e., $\kappa(\cdot)$, obtained using the four-parameter logistic function siSIDM; the same plots for the semiparametric spline-based siISDM are similar and so omitted for brevity.
+The siISDM identified particular spatial subregions between 41.0$\degree$N-42.5$\degree$N and 67.5$\degree$W-66.0$\degree$W, and between 38.0$\degree$N-39.0$\degree$N and 74.0$\degree$W-73.0$\degree$W, as having the highest abundance of scallops.
+By contrast, the coastal region from 35.0$\degree$N-40.0$\degree$N and the spatial region between 41.5$\degree$N-44.5$\degree$N and 70.0$\degree$W-66.0$\degree$W are expected to have few to no scallops present.
+The bottom row of Figure \ref{fig:scallop_kappa_CEFs} presents the estimated CEFs produced by both the four-parameter logistic and the spline-based siISDMs.
 The overall shapes estimated using both approaches are fairly similar.
-In particular, the catch efficiency function of the survey $h_2(\cdot)$ is effectively a positive location shifted version of the first survey's function $h_1(\cdot)$; see also Scenario 1 in the simulations in Section \ref{sec:simulation}.
+In particular, the CEF of the survey $h_2(\cdot)$ is effectively a positive location shifted version of the first survey's function $h_1(\cdot)$; see also Scenario 1 in the simulations in Section \ref{sec:simulation}.
 This is sensible given the former corresponds to the post-2009 bottom trawl survey, which as explained in Section \ref{sec:data} used more modern vessels and gears with improved bottom contact.
-Thus while the shape of the mapping from true species abundance to recorded abundance is expected to remain similar, an overall increase in catch efficiency is anticipated, and indeed the siISDM captures this explicitly in the estimated catch efficiency functions.
-The estimated catch efficiency function for the scallop dredge survey $h_3(\cdot)$ is notably larger than both $h_1(\cdot)$ and $h_2(\cdot)$.
-This is again consistent with the targeted sampling protocol and specialized gear design of this dredge survey.
-Moreover, the shape of the dredge efficiency function also differs from that of the trawls, as the dredge catch efficiency function begins to increase at lower levels of underlying abundance, suggesting it is capable of detecting density variation at lower levels.
-Furthermore, the dredge catch efficiency has yet to plateau towards large values of the index of true species distribution.
+Thus while the shape of the mapping from true species abundance to recorded abundance is expected to remain similar, an overall increase in catch efficiency is anticipated; the siISDM was able to capture this explicitly in the estimated CEFs.
+The estimated CEF for the scallop dredge survey $h_3(\cdot)$ is notably larger than both $h_1(\cdot)$ and $h_2(\cdot)$.
+This was again consistent with the targeted sampling protocol and specialized gear design of this dredge survey.
+Moreover, the shape of the dredge CEF also differed slightly from that of the trawls, as it begins to increase at lower levels of underlying abundance, suggesting it is capable of detecting density variation at lower levels.
+Furthermore, the dredge CEF was yet to plateau towards large (observed) values of the index of true species distribution, suggesting that it also better detects differences at high underlying scallop densities.

-In Supplementary Material \ref{sec:additionalinfo_scallop}, we present results from fitting an additive field ISDM to the scallop abundance data, and present in particular the predicted spatial random effects $\tilde u_2(\cdot)$ and $\tilde u_3(\cdot)$ which represent differences from the pre-2009 bottom trawl which we used as the reference survey.
-We see that there are some regions where the process $\tilde u_3(\cdot)$ is estimated to be negative.
-This result is not desirable as the negative differences mean in those spatial regions, the dredge survey can have lower catch efficiency than the trawl survey.